openalto/ietf-hackathon/docs/demo_1.md

 [alto]# pip install .
 ```

-> *NOTE*: Every time when you modified the ALTO client library code, if you
+> *NOTE*: Whenever you modified the ALTO client library code if you
 > want to make it effective, you should repeat the commands above.

 Then, you can start a test ALTO server inside the rucio container: